-The event ended in a memorable excursion to various mining sites and geological setting of Minas Gerais state, touching technical and environmental issues with quite some detail.
+The event ended in a memorable excursion to various mining sites and the geological settings of Minas Gerais state, touching on technical and environmental issues with quite some detail.
 The event ended with the internal GOAL members’ meeting.

 2011 As proposed at the last workshop held in Germany (Freiberg, 2009), this event in Heidelberg was oriented towards geo-hazard management.
-With the participation of 26 GOAL members from 14 countries, the workshop focused on earthquakes, landslides and associated inundations, subrosion, volcanic eruptions and lahars, regional perspectives on climatic change, extreme weather conditions, and water contamination.
-GOAL members were actively involved in the 22nd Latin American Colloquium on Earth Sciences (LAK 2011), which also took place in the University of Heidelberg.
+With the participation of 26 GOAL members from 14 countries, the workshop focused on earthquakes, landslides and associated inundations, suberosion, volcanic eruptions, and lahars, regional perspectives on climatic change, extreme weather conditions, and water contamination.
+GOAL members were actively involved in the 22nd Latin American Colloquium on Earth Sciences (LAK 2011), which also took place at the University of Heidelberg.

 Two interesting field excursions were carried out to complement the oral presentations: one in the Upper Rhine Valley that centered on rock slides and neotectonics, and the second one in the East Eifel volcanic field and the Cologne Lowland that focussed on volcanic hazards and paleoseismicity.

-The internal meeting raised issues about the future of the Network in terms of its growth and strength, as well as the topics on which the following meetings would focus on.
+The internal meeting raised issues about the future of the Network in terms of its growth and strength, as well as the topics on which the following meetings would focus.
 Workshop themes on geoparks, geotourism, and geological-mining heritage were proposed.

 12. The role of Geosciences to societal development: a German-Latin American perspective (Monterrey, México) 2017